Laura Telerski

 Laura Telerski is an American politician.
 She serves as a Democratic member for the Hillsborough 11th district of the New Hampshire House of Representatives.

+In April 2025, Telerski announced her candidacy for the New Hampshire State Senate District 13.

 Personal life

 Telerski resides in Nashua, New Hampshire.
 Telerski is married and has three children.
 Telerski received a BA in History from Georgetown University in 1993, and then a MA in Middle Eastern Studies from the University of Chicago in 1995.